literalplus/kafkaesque-pkgbuild/README.md

 I'm loosely planning to maybe upload this to the AUR or upstream, but it would be my first package & I haven't familiarised myself with the detailed guidelines and workflow yet.
 If there is demand, let me know.

+Please note that as per upstream, this installs a JRE in `/opt/kafkaesque`, which is not necessarily space-efficient (145M at the time of writing), but obviously more robust, so this implementation decision is kept.

 Questions/suggestions welcome, just open an issue on GitHub or contact me using the channels shown on my website.

 # License
 The PKGBUILD itself isn't all that complicated & licensed under MIT, which should be sufficiently permissive.

 Please note that upstream is licensed as GPL v3 at the time of writing, i.e. a different license.
 This information may change, please check upstream for authoritative information.